TheMMcOfficial/cups-for-openwrt/README.md

 copy the following packages on the router with the scp command:

+you will find these packages there:

+you will find this package here:

 *scp Package root@192.168.0.1:/DESTINATION*

+**If your router's ip is not 192.168.0.1 change it!**
 **if you got an usb device mount on your router, upload the package on the usb device**

 ### Step 3